 Viola da Gamba, Live Electronics, Field Recording Soundscapes

-A brand-new collaboration between Brussels-based instrumentalist Rebecca Lefèvre (Viola da Gamba), and The Hague based composer and performer Leonie Roessler (Composition, Live Elecrtronics, Field Recordings).
+An ongoing collaboration between Brussels-based instrumentalist Rebecca Lefèvre (Viola da Gamba), and The Hague based composer and performer Leonie Roessler (Composition, Live Elecrtronics, Field Recordings).
 A blend of the sounds of the outside world and this historical instrument, minimal and new.

 Below the three movements of Sonata 1, with field recordings that I made during my residency for The Story of Space Festival in India.

 An old water wheel, becoming one with Rebecca’s viola da gamba.

 I recorded the mangrove forest in India at night - listen to the seeds pop, and to the cries of strange birds in the dark…